Code-Institute-Submissions/stephenoc390-SOCPhotography-Milestone1/README.md

 ### Acknowledgements

  -  My mentor Precious Ijege for helping me through the project
- -  The [Slack](https://slack.com/intl/en-gb/) community for thier useful tips and support
+ -  The [Slack](https://slack.com/intl/en-gb/) community for their useful tips and support
- -  The [Code Institute](https://codeinstitute.net/) tutor team and also the student support team for thier help
+ -  The [Code Institute](https://codeinstitute.net/) tutor team and also the student support team for their help